Question Period Note: WOMEN VETERANS

 Suggested Response:

-• The report includes 42 recommendations to address the needs of Canadian military women and women Veterans regarding their physical and mental health, transition to post service life, and financial security.
+• The report includes 42 recommendations to address the needs of Canadian military women and women Veterans regarding their physical and mental health, transition to post-service life, and financial security.

 • VAC takes these findings seriously and we have been taking action.
-To date we have published new and revised Disability Benefit Entitlement Guidelines, consulted with women Veterans to develop a Women Veterans Research Plan and launched the Women Veterans Council.
+To date we have published new and revised Disability Benefit Entitlement Eligibility Guidelines, consulted with women Veterans to develop a Women Veterans Research Plan and launched the Women Veterans Council.

 Background: